Modern Slavery and Human Trafficking Policy Statement 2020

 Group Managing Director

-*This statement is a group statement covering the following subsidiary organisations under Pall-Ex Group LTD: Pall-Ex UK LTD, Pall-Ex London LTD, Intercounty Distribution LTD, Shears Brothers Transport LTD and HLD Holdings LTD, all with the financial year ending 31st July 2019.
+*This statement is a group statement covering the following subsidiary organisations under Pall-Ex Group LTD: Pall-Ex UK LTD, Pall-Ex London LTD, Intercounty Distribution LTD, Shears Brothers Transport LTD, Cranleigh Distribution LTD and For-Ex Distribution Network LTD all with the financial year ending 31st July 2020.